 Not all microscope manufacturers have produced useful projectives in the past.
 Carl Zeiss, for example, went the afocal path at one point and because of this, photography with Zeiss microscopes with 160 mm mechanical tubelenght was and is mainly done with a relay lens between eyepiece and sensor.
 If you want to photograph with for example a Zeiss Standard microscope without any relay optics, an ordinary observation eyepiece (e.g. a Kpl10x) can be used as a projective when the position of this eyepiece in the photo tube is raised a few mm.
 However, the results with this are variable and there is often a clear chromatic aberration at the edges of the image when photography is done this way.

 I own a fairly large collection of eyepieces and at one point I wondered what would happen if I would combine two different Zeiss eyepieces and used them as a projection eyepiece for photography.
 So, I exchanged the eye lens of a Zeiss Kpl8x eyepiece with the eye lens of a Kpl10x eyepiece.
 I had only expected a bad image, but the result was surprising.
-Not only did the image on the camera appear parfocal with the visual image, there was also little chromatic aberration at the edges.
+Not only did the image on the camera appear parfocal with the visual image, there was also very little chromatic aberration at the edges.
 The result was significantly better than when using a raised Kpl10x eyepiece.
-I got the best results when I screwed both lenses from a Kpl10x eyepiece onto a Kpl8x eyepiece body.
 The fact that it works better this way than raising a normal eyepiece is probably caused by the increased distance between field lens and eye lens.
-Apparantly, the eyepiece is more functioning like a photo-eyepiece this way.
+Apparantly, the eyepiece is functioning like a projection-eyepiece this way.
 With some photo-eyepieces, like for example the Carl Zeiss FK10x, it's also possible to vary the distance between the two lenses.
 In any case, the chromatic aberration is largely canceled.
 I also experimented with Leitz and Olympus eyepieces.
 I have called these mixed eyepieces 'hybrid eyepieces'.
 Some results are shown below.

 If you want to experiment with this method, it is important that an adapter is used with which the distance between camera sensor and eyepiece can be varied.